 Application Requirements and Forms

-1. A completed UBC CIP Training Module Application Form for the candidate (click here for CIP Training Module Application Form)
+1. A completed UBC CIP Training Module Application Form for the candidate (click here TRAINING MODULE APPLICATION FORM 2023 V2 R3 NO FILTER

 2. A completed CIHR Funding, Academic type CV of the candidate